totallynotcory/CS763-Project/code/README.md

 ### Useful docker commands (make sure you have navigated into the code folder):

-- This will stop all containers from running
+This stops all containers from running

     docker stop $(docker ps -aq)

-- This removes all containers (deletes them)
+This removes all containers (deletes them)

     docker rm $(docker ps -aq)

-- This will remove all images
+This removes all images

     docker rmi $(docker images -q)

-# The commands below will build and run the server and client docker file for the development environment
+## The commands below will build and run the server and client docker file for the development environment

     To build:
         Step 1: Open a terminal and cd into the code folder